spiffe/spiffe/standards/SPIFFE_Broker_API.md

 through secure channels (e.g., /proc filesystem, container runtime APIs) rather than accepting client-provided attributes at face value.

-### 3.1.2 Local vs remote references
+### 3.1.2 Local-only references

-Some reference such as the process ID are only available locally while other references such as a Kubernetes Pod Reference can be resolved across the network.
-Clients MUST ensure that local references are not sent to remote Broker APIs and servers MUST deny requests coming from outside the node that contain local references.
+Some references such as the process ID are only available and discoverable locally and need to be treated in this way.
+Clients MUST ensure that local references are not sent to remote Broker APIs and servers MUST deny reqeusts coming from outside the node that contain local-only references.
+This is to mitigate situations where a broker requests credentials for a workload with a process ID from a different node where that process ID is used by a different workload.

 ### 3.1.3 Builtin Reference Types

-The specification defines the following standard workload reference types:
+The specification currently defines a single build-in workload reference type.

 **Process ID (PID) Reference**: Identifies a workload by its process identifier.
 The PID MUST be a positive integer.
 This reference type is universally supported across POSIX-compliant systems.